top of page

 How often should I replace hammers and screens?

 It depends on the material you're processing and your run times.
 In high-abrasion applications like grinding minerals or biochar, inspections might be needed weekly.
-For lighter materials like corn or feed grains, wear checks every few weeks may be enough.
+For lighter materials like corn or feed grains, wear checks every few weeks may suffice.
 Always replace parts before excessive wear leads to rotor imbalance or inefficient grinding.

 Can a hammer mill handle wet materials?